Ultrafast simultaneous manipulation of multiple ferroic orders through nonlinear phonon excitation: Discussion

-A first possibility concerns phonon-induced changes of the exchange interaction, which have been described for a variety of magnetic systems in the past \cite{Fechner2018,Khalsa2018,Rodriguez-Vega2020,Padmanabhan2022}.
-The quasistatic distortion induced through nonlinear phononic rectification modifies the effective bond lengths and therefore potentially the exchange coupling that is inherently dependent on the distance between the atoms.
-As a result, this modification could lead to changes of the antiferromagnetic $\chi^{(c)}$ tensor components, similar to the ferroelectric case.
-The fully-symmetric $A_1$ modes that we drive by definition preserve the symmetry of the system and furthermore leave the relative distances between the iron ions mostly unchanged, however the relative distances between the iron and oxygen ions change, which affects the Dzyaloshinskii-Moriya interaction that is responsible for the noncollinear arrangement of spins in BiFeO$_3$.
-A second possibility concerns phonon-induced symmetry breaking of the orbital configuration, which has recently been shown to stabilize magnetization above the ordering temperature in a transition-metal ferromagnet \cite{Disa2023}.
+Finally, we briefly touch on other possible mechanisms of phonon-induced magnetization control, which could be at play in addition to the enhancement of magnetic interactions.
+One possibility concerns phonon-induced symmetry breaking of the orbital configuration, which has recently been shown to stabilize magnetization above the ordering temperature in a transition-metal ferromagnet \cite{Disa2023}.
 Due to the fully-symmetric nature of the $A_1$ modes, we can likely rule out this mechanism in our case.
-A third possibility concerns coherent magnon excitation through coupling to the phonons, which has in the past been described as ionic Raman scattering by magnons \cite{nova:2017,juraschek2:2017,Juraschek2020_3}.
+Another possibility concerns coherent magnon excitation through coupling to the phonons, which has in the past been described as ionic Raman scattering by magnons \cite{nova:2017,juraschek2:2017,Juraschek2020_3}.
 While ionic Raman scattering of the $A_1$ modes by the magnons might be possible in BiFeO$_3$, only circularly polarized phonons would lead to a unidirectional force on the spins \cite{Dominik2022}.
 All $A_1$ modes involved in the dynamics are linearly polarized, and we therefore also rule out this mechanism for our case.
 Furthermore, the spectrum of our MIR pulse is far away from the electromagnon resonances in BiFeO$_3$ \cite{DeSousa2008,Cazayous2008}, which allows us to exclude a coupling to the spins through the dipole moment of the spin cycloid.
-With the data and calculations given thus far, we therefore find it most likely that a modification of the exchange interactions leads to a stabilization of the antiferromagnetic order and to a change of the $\chi^{(c)}$ components.
+With the data and calculations given thus far, we therefore find it most likely that the modifications of the exchange interactions and magnetocrystalline anisotropy lead to a stabilization of the antiferromagnetic order and to a change of the $\chi^{(c)}$ components.